Stockman-Jr/grimwood/README.md

 The purpose of this is to introduce the user to the story and how to play the game.

 #### Displaying text contents
 Since this game is pretty heavy on the story part, I've done my best to make everything as clean and readable as possible using colorama library, whitespacing and new lines, checking the width.
-The longer parts of the story are all colored text, and has been placed in a separate file to keep the main game file cleaner.
+The longer parts of the story are all colored text, and have been placed in a separate file to keep the main game file cleaner.

 ![Text Sample](assets/images/sample_of_text.png)